 Best Value: The Face Shop Facial Mask Sheets

-Ringing in at just slightly over a dollar apiece, this set of 15 different masks is a perfect way to get your hands (erm, face) on some great K-beauty goods.
-Each is centered around a different natural ingredient that offers a unique benefit; think olive for moisturizing, kelp for purifying, lemon for brightening...you get the picture.
-They consistently pull in rave reviews on Amazon, with shoppers talking about how well they work (and how affordable they are).
+Ringing in at just slightly over a dollar apiece, this set of 15 different masks is a great way to get your hands (erm, face) on some great K-beauty goods.
+Each is centered around a different natural ingredient that offers a unique benefit; think olive for moisturizing, kelp for purifying... you get the picture.
+They consistently pull in rave reviews with shoppers talking about how well they work (and how affordable they are).

 Best Patch: COSRX Acne Pimple Master Patch

 Okay, so it may not technically be a mask, but this stick-on patch from Korean mainstay COSRX is next-level good at significantly reducing the look of big ol’ red pimples—overnight.
 To Chang’s point of K-beauty products, not irritating skin, it doesn’t contain any harsh actives.
 Instead, the hydrocolloid bandage covers the skin, protecting the blemish from any additional bacteria and speeding up the time in which the skin can heal itself.